-We’re a friendly bunch over here at Smack Bang.
-Here are some questions we prepared earlier.
+We’re a thoughtful bunch over here at Smack Bang.
+Here are some questions and answers we prepared earlier for your reading pleasure.

 Absolutely!
 More than half of our clients are from outside of Sydney, and a fairly large portion are spread worldwide, so distance is not a consideration.
 As long as you have access to the internet and email, we’re ready to roll!